Kernel Self-Attention in Deep Multiple Instance Learning: Experiments

-AUC values for considered MIL assumptions are visualized in Fig.~\ref{fig:MNISST_BAGS}.
+\paragraph{Results.} AUC values for considered MIL assumptions are visualized in Fig.~\ref{fig:MNISST_BAGS}.
 One can observe that our method with a dot product (SA-AbMILP) always outperforms other methods in case of small datasets.
-However, when the number of training examples reaches 300, its kernel extensions work best (Laplace in presence-based and inverse quadratic in threshold-based assumption).
+However, when the number of training examples reaches 300, its kernel extensions work better (Laplace in presence-based and inverse quadratic in threshold-based assumption).
 Hence, we conclude that for small datasets, no kernel extensions should be applied, while in the case of a larger dataset, a kernel should be optimized together with the other hyperparameters.
 Additionally, we analyze differences between the weights of instances in AbMILP and our method.
-As presented in Fig.~\ref{fig:PresenceWeights}, our method strengthens the concepts of MIL more effectively than AbMILP, which in our opinion, is the main reason of the improved scores.
+As presented in Fig.~\ref{fig:PresenceWeights}, for our method, ``9''s and ``7''s strengthen each other in the self-attention module, resulting in higher weights in the aggregation operator than for AbMILP, which returns high weight for only one digit (either ``9'' or ``7'').